A Place for Mom

 Key Takeaways

-1. Insurance may cover memory care in some circumstances.
-This depends on policy coverages and your loved one’s health and financial status.
+1. Insurance may cover memory care in some circumstances, but it depends on policy coverage and your loved one’s health and financial status.

-3. Medicare and Medicaid are public insurance options.
-Each program offers varying types of support to qualified individuals in certain circumstances.
+2. Medicare and Medicaid are public insurance options that both offer varying types of support to qualified individuals in certain circumstances.

 Is dementia covered by insurance?